lazkany/syntmEngine/README.md

 # Tool that supports both TS decomposition and LTL Distributed Synthesis

-# This tool has been only tested on MacOS
+This tool has been only tested on MacOS and Ubuntu 24.0.4.

 Resources Folders: